rdenise/tax_myPHAGE/README.md

 #### Personal database

-If you want to use your own database of genomes, then you can use the --perso_database flag.
+If you want to use your own database of genomes, then you can use the `--perso_database`` flag.
 This will create a mash index of your genomes and use this for the initial search for close relatives.
 It will also create a blast database of your genomes and use this for the VIRIDIC-like analysis.

 The input file should be a fasta file of genomes and metadata.
-The metadata should be in a tab delimited file with the following columns "Genome_Id", "Lineage".
-"Genome_Id" should match the fasta headers.
-"Lineage" should be the taxonomy of the genome, everyname should be separate by a semicolon ";".
-If you Genome_id column is not called "Genome_Id" then you can use the --genome_ids flag to specify the name of the column.
+The metadata should be in a tab delimited file with the following columns `Genome_Id`, `Lineage`. `Genome_Id` should match the fasta headers. `Lineage` should be the taxonomy of the genome, everyname should be separate by a semicolon "`;`".
+If you Genome_id column is not called `Genome_Id` then you can use the `--genome_ids` flag to specify the name of the column.

 ----------